Sorry, this program is not available for local students.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-As part of your studies in Year 2, you'll engage in an engineering project.
-This involves designing a simulated project consisting of a design brief and communication strategies and demonstrating teamwork.
+As part of your studies in Year 2, you'll engage in a simulated engineering project.
+This involves designing a project consisting of a design brief and communication strategies and demonstrating teamwork.

 You'll be encouraged to seek an industry mentor to oversee your project.